bnnyng/garden/content/Liquid brains change both their connections and their structure, after Sole.md

 Sole also notes that species with larger colonies tend to have less intelligent members, suggesting a trade-off between collective and individual complexity.

-#open-question *How does this trade-off generalize to other collectives?
-More broadly, what are the inherent trade-offs for developing a collective intelligence?*
+>[!question] #open-question How does this trade-off generalize to other collectives?
+More broadly, what are the inherent trade-offs for developing a collective intelligence?